-For October half-term the National Media Museum’s In Your Face exhibition joins forces with Aardman, creators of Wallace and Gromit, Shaun the Sheep, Morph and many more, to celebrate the famous studio’s 40th anniversary.
+For October half term (22–30 October 2016) the National Media Museum’s In Your Face exhibition joins forces with Aardman, creators of Wallace and Gromit, Shaun the Sheep, Morph and many more, to celebrate the famous studio’s 40th anniversary.

 In other events, artists from Aardman will be hosting free talks and demonstrations (Tuesday 25 and Thursday 27 October), visitors can take a behind-the-scenes look at the secrets of CGI animation, or add their own pictures and drawings to the Aardman Portrait Gallery.
 There will be a free daily cinema screening of Aardman classics with a live family quiz, plus the chance to see some of the original models used by the Bristol-based studio for their hugely popular films and TV programmes.